itbuff/test/readme.markdown

 ####Login Credentials

 >_First set the option to Global level - ( Global means for the current user.
-For all users would be system_)
+All users would be system_)

 __Type the following to set Name and Email__